 In the current study, college students from competitive universities volunteered as tutors in a one-on-one space twice a week for 30 minutes during the school day.
 They mainly worked with low-income students of color.

 Both the current and prior research concludes that high-dosage tutoring is the best way for tutoring to positively impact students’ academic performance.
-In the current study, students who spent more time attending tutoring sessions seemingly advanced more than those who spent fewer time attending sessions.
+In the current study, students who spent more time attending tutoring sessions advanced more than those who spent less time attending sessions.

-And although the results of this study weren’t statistically significant—likely because most students didn’t receive enough hours of tutoring overall—the research offers important information and learning points regarding online tutoring.
+And although the results of this study weren’t statistically significant—likely because most students didn’t receive enough tutoring hours overall—the research offers important information and learning points regarding online tutoring.

 This study serves as a testament to show that recruiting volunteers to be online tutors is a low-cost model that has the potential to support more students.
 In addition, findings illustrate that low-cost online tutoring can be useful during the school day for both remote and in-person learning.